rtavenar/hdr/content/parts/conclu.md

 In this context, I believe structure can be used as a guide.
-Typically, in the time series context, learning intermediate representations that are suited for structured prediction (_i.e._ predicting both the future observations together with their emission times) is likely to capture the intrinsics of the data.
+Typically, in the time series context, learning intermediate representations that are suited for structured prediction (_i.e._ predicting future observations together with their emission times) is likely to capture the intrinsics of the data.
 Such approaches could rely on the recent revival of time series forecasting